 Quick update on the speakers: I ended up replacing the inline filter caps with actual two way crossover networks.
 The capacitors kept getting fried to the point where they’d bulge and resistance would shoot through the roof.
 Filter caps are a temp solution.
 All two way speakers using them should be upgraded immediately.
 You’d be surprised of the results.
 Read the article here to learn more.

 After dampening the cabinets, the Electrohomes no longer sounded excessively warm.
 Instead, they produced a more flat, clear sound with a slight bump in the lower mid range.
 This was what I was expecting.
 Although, not as warm sounding, the Electromes still had that 60s warmth.
 They also gained more detail and became very clear.
 Modern music would come through much better.

-In the end, finding these Electrohome speakers was a score.
+In the end, finding these Electrohome speakers was a score (with a little work however.
+Speakers this old almost never survive many decades).
 I wonder if there is another pair still out there just waiting to turn up.
 Having a rare piece of gear is an experience.
-Especially if it ends up being an audio gem.
-These speakers served me a good three years since then.
+Especially if it ends up being an audio gem with a few simple changes.
+These speakers served me a good 5 years since then.
 They will continue to serve me for a long time.
-I’ll probably have to replace the capacitors again before the drivers give up.
 For now though, feel free to have a listen yourself.
 I had played multiple tracks out of my quality test playlist on Tidal.
-I hope the video turned out well.
-It was recorded with an iPhone 11 Pro Max which has stereo microphones.